dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 ## ref
 Reference assemblies are required for any library that has more than one implementation or uses a facade.
 A reference assembly is a surface-area-only assembly that represents the public API of the library.
 To generate a reference assembly source file you can use the [GenAPI tool](https://www.nuget.org/packages/Microsoft.DotNet.BuildTools.GenAPI).
 If a library is a pure portable library with a single implementation it need not use a reference assembly at all.
 Instructions on updating reference sources can be found [here](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/updating-ref-source.md).

 In the ref directory for the library there should be at most **one** `.csproj` that contains the latest API for the reference assembly for the library.
 That project can contain multiple entries in its `TargetFrameworks` property.

-There are two types of reference assembly projects:

-1. Libraries that contain APIs in netstandard2.0
- - `TargetFrameworks` should contain non-netstandard2.0 TargetFrameworks for the platforms they support.
- - Should use a relative path `<ProjectReference>` to the dependencies it has.
-Those dependencies should only be libraries with similar target frameworks and be part of netstandard2.0.
-2. Libraries that are built on top of netstandard2.0
- - `TargetFrameworks` should contain only netstandard2.0 configurations.
- - Should contain `<Reference Include='netstandard'>`
- - Anything outside of netstandard2.0 should use a relative path `<ProjectReference>` to its dependencies it has.
-Those dependencies should only be libraries that are built against netstandard as well.
+Ref projects should use `<ProjectReference>` for its dependencies.

 ### ref output
 The output for the ref project build will be a flat targeting pack folder in the following directory: